Pennsylvania State Archives

 The Pennsylvania State Archives is the official archive for the Commonwealth of Pennsylvania, administered as part of the Pennsylvania Historical and Museum Commission.
-Located at 350 North Street in the state capital of Harrisburg, it is a part of the Pennsylvania State Capitol Complex.
+Located at 1681 N. Sixth St. in the state capital of Harrisburg, it is a part of the Pennsylvania State Capitol Complex.

 Mission

 The primary function of the Pennsylvania State Archives is to acquire, preserve and make available for study the permanently valuable public records of the Commonwealth, with particular attention given to the records of state government.
 The State Archives also collects private papers relevant to Pennsylvania history.

 History

 The State Archives was created in 1903 as the Division of Public Records in the State Library.
 In 1945, it was combined with the State Museum and the Pennsylvania Historical Commission to form the Pennsylvania Historical Museum Commission (PHMC).